leskbook/HW3-PswGenerate/README.md

 Application criteria

 Length of password - the user is prompted to input a number between 8 and 128.
-Validation requires that the number can't be omitted as well as a second validation for length
+Validation requires that the number can't be omitted as well as a second validation for length.

+![Screenshot] (Assets/images/screen1.png)